 A tax treaty is usually structured so as to include (a) general provisions and definitions, (b) substantive provisions on taxation (distributive rules) and elimination of double taxation, and (c) provisions on non-discrimination and international cooperation and assistance.
-The distributive rules will in most likelihood reduce the amount of tax that a source country can charge non-residents based on its domestic law (ignoring any behavioural changes effected by the treaty).
-That said, commitments on international cooperation may result in an increase in the amount of tax being collected, even though they may also require additional administrative resources.
+The distributive rules will in most cases reduce the amount of tax that a source country can charge non-residents based on its domestic law (ignoring any behavioural changes effected by the treaty).
+On the other hand, the ability to receive information and receive assistance in tax collection from a treaty partner is likely to result in better compliance, and hence higher tax receipts.

 Administrative measures are essential for a country to fulfil its international obligations deriving from a tax treaty.
 Generally, a treaty has to be implemented through domestic tax law and most treaty rules will be applied through the usual administrative processes required to assess and enforce income taxes (e.g. self-assessment, assessment, withholding, tax examination and administrative and judicial dispute resolution).
 However, the application of tax treaties may require the performance of additional administrative functions, for example in the application of reductions or refunds of withholding taxes, the resolution of treaty-related disputes through the mutual agreement procedure, the exchange of tax information and the assistance in the recovery of taxes.
-These administrative measures and the resources that they require will add to the resources required for the negotiation and updating of a country's tax treaties.
+These on-going administrative measures and the resources that they require are in addition to the resources required for the negotiation and updating of a country's tax treaties.

 It is important to consider the potential costs and benefits before deciding to embark on tax treaty negotiations and in assessing whether existing treaties remain appropriate.
-In particular, countries would benefit from identifying existing treaties that cause substantial revenue losses and produce little increase in direct inward investment - and renegotiating them, or seeking to have their application modified through the MLI - rather than entering into new tax treaties.2
+In particular, countries would benefit from identifying existing treaties that cause substantial revenue losses and produce little increase in direct inward investment - and considering their renegotiation, or seeking to have their application modified through the MLI, or their termination, as appropriate - rather than entering into new tax treaties.

 While the determination of a treaty's cost-benefit trade-off for a country is not straightforward, a range of options exist to try to measure some of these costs and benefits.
-Treaties are frequently primarily used as a tool to attract investment into developing economies (Zolt 2018, see toolbox)3.
+Treaties are frequently used as a tool to attract investment into developing economies (Zolt 2018, see toolbox).
 Challenges to measuring treaty effects may thus be similar to analysing other types of tax expenditures and could be informed by approaches summarized in the 2015 PCT toolkit "Tools for the assessment of tax incentives" (see toolbox).
-For income flows (dividends, interest and royalties) the theoretical impact on tax revenues can be captured relatively easily, comparing treaty withholding tax rates with the domestic rate (see in the toolbox for instance, McGauran (2013), Balabushko et al. (2017), and Janský and Šedivý (2018).
-This theoretical impact has analytical value even without taking into account the behavioural effects of higher withholding tax rates.
-For other aspects of treaty costs, including indirect costs of base erosion and profit shifting linked to treaties, taxpayer information can be analysed (Balabushko et al. 2017) and often administrative experience can at a minimum provide anecdotal evidence of aggressive tax planning strategies (and associated costs) that take advantage of specific treaties, although such an analysis would not take account of the effect of new treaty rules designed to address treaty shopping and treaty abuse.
+For income flows (dividends, interest and royalties), the theoretical impact on tax revenues can be captured by comparing treaty withholding tax rates with the domestic rate (see in the toolbox for instance, McGauran (2013), Balabushko et al. (2017), Janský and Šedivý (2018), and useful data sources on cross-border flows).
+This analysis has value even without taking into account the response of taxpayers to higher withholding tax rates.
+For other aspects of treaty costs, including indirect costs of base erosion and profit shifting linked to treaties, taxpayer information can be analysed (Balabushko et al. 2017) and often administrative experience can at a minimum provide anecdotal evidence of aggressive tax planning strategies (and associated costs) that take advantage of specific treaties, although such an analysis would not necessarily take account of the effect of new treaty rules designed to address treaty abuse.